-We have audited the accompanying statement of net assets available for benefits of the Packaging Corporation of America Retirement Savings Plan for Salaried Employees (the "Plan") as of December 31, 2019, and the related statement of changes in net assets available for benefits for the year then ended, and the related notes (collectively referred to as the "financial statements").
+We have audited the statement of net assets available for benefits of the Packaging Corporation of America Thrift Plan for Hourly Employees (the "Plan") as of December 31, 2019, the related statement of changes in net assets available for benefits for the year then ended, and the related notes (collectively referred to as the "financial statements").
 In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2019, and the changes in net assets available for benefits for the year then ended in conformity with accounting principles generally accepted in the United States of America.